gatsbyjs/gatsby/docs/docs/programmatically-create-pages-from-data.md

 Notice that the `slug` value we specified in the `createPage` context is used in the template's GraphQL query.
 As a result we can provide the `title` and `html` from the matching `markdownRemark` record to our component.
+The context is also available as the `pageContext` prop in the template component itself.

 ### Not Just Markdown